crcn-archive/recuest/README.md

-Rec-uest is a server & command line tool which proxies API's and allows you to record, and replay API responses.
+Rec-uest helps you better debug API's by allowing you to record, and twiddle http requests on the fly.

 ### Purpose